Maintaining your Project

 On the dependency side, an unbroken chain of tasks with Finish ▸ Start dependencies represents a simple critical path to project completion.
 Tasks that are independent won’t be on the path at all, since they can occur at any time during the project.

 On the slack side, hammock tasks or tasks with a set start date before which other work has been completed can lead to periods in the project where nothing is happening.
 The length of these periods that determine whether the critical path is affected is set in the Milestones inspector.

 One other potential factor affecting critical paths is resource availability.
-You can choose whether or not to consider it in the display of your critical paths using the Milestones Inspector; that section also contains information on the impact of resource availablility on your critical paths, as does the Scheduling and Leveling section, earlier in this guide.
+You can choose whether or not to consider it in the display of your critical paths using the Milestones Inspector; that section also contains information on the impact of resource availablility on your critical paths, as does the Scheduling and Leveling section above.

 OmniPlan can display critical paths both for the entire project, and for individual milestones.
 To turn on critical paths, click the Critical Path button in the toolbar; to choose which critical paths to display, click the arrow in the corner of the button and choose the milestones you want, or choose them in Milestones Inspector.

 If everything is going according to plan, just click the Catch Up button in the toolbar.

 Choose a date and time (today by default), whether to allow tasks to be marked partially complete, and whether to update all tasks or just the selected ones.

 When you click OK, the tasks’ completion percentages are updated to the specified date and time.

 When a task isn’t as complete as it was scheduled to be, you can use the Reschedule toolbar button to quickly determine the best place for it in the current situation.